dtao/lazy.js/README.md

 var array = Lazy.range(1000).toArray();
 ```

-Note the `toArray` call; without it, what you'll get from `Lazy.range` won't be an actual *array* but rather a *sequence* which you can iterate over using `each`.
+Note the `toArray` call; without it, what you'll get from `Lazy.range` won't be an actual *array* but rather a `Lazy.Sequence` object, which you can iterate over using `each`.
 But we'll get to that in a moment.

 Now let's say we want to take the *squares* of each of these numbers, increment them, and then take the first five even results.
 We'll use these helper functions, to keep the code concise: